bentoml/BentoML/docs/source/reference/frameworks/picklable_model.rst

 Pickable Model
 ==============

-This is an API reference for using :code:`bentoml.picklable_model` module for custom Python-based ML models in BentoML.
+This is an API reference the :code:`bentoml.picklable_model` module, which can be used for custom Python-based ML models in BentoML.
 To learn more, visit :doc:`Pickable Model </frameworks/pickable>`.